At HITSA, we work on making social inclusion a part of our culture. The aim is to create social value while generating economic value.

 In the words of HITSA’s Managing Director and co-owner, Henrik Andersen:

 “My goal is to make all those who work at HITSA feel like a family, with the rights and obligations that go along with that.
-We help each other and we make demands on each other.
+We help each other and we expect things from each other.
 We need to create something positive, not only by producing urban furniture where there is a need, but also by making a difference to ourselves and others.”

 We also take social responsibility for our permanent employees.
 Anyone can find themselves in a crisis because of illness, stress, family circumstances or something similar.
 We help our employees get through periods of crisis, with the aim of keeping them in the labour market.